telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-saleshub/home-page/kendo-saleshub-filtering-orders-server-side.md

 **Breakdown of Code**

-The example below demonstrates the first chunk of code.
+The following example demonstrates the first chunk of code.

 ###### Example